RexKramerXV/EDMultiCMDR/README.md

 # EDMultiCMDR

 Launch multiple Elite Dangerous commanders concurrently from one Windows login using [MinEDLauncher](https://github.com/rfvgyhn/min-ed-launcher) (Steam or Frontier).
-Scripted in PowerShell for a fast, repeatable startup flow.
+Have each CMDR use their own set of tools, in their context (like EDMarketConnector and plugins).

 ![EDMultiCMDR overview](3CMDRs+YT.png)